 Once a cold uninsulated weatherboard cottage, May House is now a high performing sustainable home.

-The timber used throughout the kitchen is over 100 years old, salvaged and recycled from the CSR sugar mills in nearby Yarraville.
+The timber used throughout the kitchen is over 100 years old, salvaged and recycled by Timber Revival, from the CSR sugar mills in nearby Yarraville.

 The Red clay bricks in the bathroom were all salvaged and recycled from demolition sites around Victoria, cleaned by hand without the use of chemicals or machinery.

 Although the site is small we have maximised natural light and air to all spaces.
 The openings and windows have been designed to optimise passive solar gain, thereby drastically reducing demands on mechanical heating and cooling.
 All windows are double glazed.
 The green roof provides additional insulation, helping to maintain a constant temperature in the bedroom retreat.
 A large water tank captures roof water and is reused to flush toilets and water the garden.
 High performance insulation is everywhere, even in the walls of the original house.
 Where possible we have sourced local trades, materials and fittings.
 Solar panels with micro-inverters cover the new roof.

 Andrew Maynard, Mark Austin, Natalie Miles, Ray Dinh

 Site area 309m2

 Total Floor area: 163m2